-If a candidate is not successful in the interview process, a letter of regret is sent, a copy of the letter is attached to the application, and is filed with resume and interview notes.
+For candidates not successful in the interview process.
+A letter of regret is sent, a copy of the letter is attached to the application, and is filed with resume and interview notes.
 The information is retained for one year and then securely destroyed.